Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | ysroad.info |

-Kobe produces distinctive artists across genres.
-Understanding what music this city's air has created is valuable.
+Kobe has produced unique artists across genres.
+Understanding the music this city has created will help you understand its spirit.

-- tofubeats — A Kobe native and resident track maker/DJ.
-Works like "Suisei" show support for his style of converting Kobe's atmosphere directly into beats
+- tofubeats — Kobe-born and based track maker/DJ.
+Songs like "Suisei" achieve billions of YouTube views by converting Kobe's atmosphere directly into beats

-- Frederick — A rock band from Kobe.
-Their "Odoloop" surpassed 100 million YouTube views
+- Frederick — Kobe-based rock band.
+"Odoloop" surpassed 100 million YouTube views

-- Yasuyuki Okamura — A singer-songwriter/producer from Kobe City.
-Active since the 1980s with his unique funk-pop style
+- Yasuyuki Okamura — Kobe-born singer-songwriter/producer.
+Active since the 80s with unique funk-pop

-- Alkala — A four-piece rock band born from Kobe's legendary ART HOUSE (predecessor of current PADOMA)
+- Alkara — A 4-piece rock band produced by Kobe's ART HOUSE (PADOMA's predecessor)

-Comprehensive Cost Overview for Band Activity in Kobe
+Overall Cost Picture of Band Activity in Kobe

 |---|---|---|

-Kobe's greatest advantage is that live houses, studios, and session bars all concentrate in Sannomiya.
-Since there's no time or money spent commuting, you avoid the Tokyo scenario where "train fare to the studio costs as much as one session."
-Moreover, you can reach Osaka in 30 minutes, making it easy to expand your activity range across the Kobe-Osaka-Kobe region.
+Kobe's greatest advantage is that live houses, studios, and session bars are all concentrated in Sannnomiya.
+With no time or money wasted on transit, you avoid Tokyo's "train fare eats one studio session's cost."
+Osaka is only 30 minutes away, making it easy to expand your activity range across the greater Kobe-Osaka area.

-To find band members in Kobe, use online recruitment services alongside offline activities.
-Here's how to distinguish and use three major services.
+To find band members in Kobe, combine offline activity with online recruitment services.
+Here's how to choose between the 3 main services.

 |---|---|---|---|